Saud of Saudi Arabia: Struggle with Faisal

 Immediately after Abdulaziz's death, a fierce struggle erupted between his two eldest surviving sons, Saud and Faisal.
 The increase in oil revenues did not solve the financial problem associated with Saudi Arab debt, estimated to have been $US200 million in 1953.
 In fact, this debt more than doubled by 1958, when it reached $US450 million.
-The Saudi riyal lost half of its official value against the United States dollars.
+The Saudi riyal lost half of its official value against the United States dollar.
 Both ARAMCO and international banks declined Saudi's demand for credit.
 Saud suspended the few government projects he had initiated but continued his spending on luxurious palaces.

 In 1958, Saud was forced to delegate most of his executive powers to Faisal.
 Saud and Faisal fought an internal battle over the definition of political responsibilities and the division of government functions.
 Saud was often associated among other things with the plundering of oil revenues, luxurious palaces, and conspiracy inside and outside of Saudi Arabia while Faisal was associated with sobriety, piety, puritanism, thriftiness, and modernization.

 The battle between the two brothers was fought over the role to be assigned to the Council of Ministers.
 Saud abolished the office of Prime Minister by royal decree, thus enforcing his position as King and de facto prime minister.
 Saud thought of himself as both King and prime minister whereas Faisal envisioned more powers being in his own hand as Crown Prince and deputy prime minister.